-On Tuesday, November 6, 2012, Massachusetts citizens voted on a measure (Question 2) that would have permitted doctor-prescribed suicide.
+On Tuesday, November 6, 2012, Massachusetts citizens defeated a measure (Question 2) that would have permitted doctor-prescribed suicide.

-The ballot question cannot be put before voters again until 2018, however proponents indicate that they may try to address the issue in the legislature.
+The ballot question cannot be put before voters again until 2018, however proponents have now introduced a doctor-prescribed suicide bill in the legislature.

 In Massachusetts, more people die annually from suicide than from motor vehicle accidents.
 [CDC National Vital Statistics Reports, Apr.
 24, 2008] In 2007, the state’s suicide rate (8.0 per 100,000 people) was almost three times higher than the homicide rate (2.9 per 100,000 people).